f4exb/sdrangel/Readme.md

 HackRF is better used with a sampling rate of 4.8 MS/s and above.
 The 2.4 and 3.2 MS/s rates are considered experimental and are way out of specs of the ADC.
 You may or may not achieve acceptable results depending on the unit.
 A too low sampling rate will typically create ghost signals (images) and/or raise the noise floor.

 <h2>LimeSDR</h2>

+[LimeSDR](https://myriadrf.org/projects/limesdr/) and its smaller clone LimeSDR Mini are supported using LimeSuite library (see next).

 <p><b>&#9888; The plugins should work normally when running as single instances.
 Support of many Rx and/or Tx instances running concurrently is considered experimental.
 At least you should always have one of the streams running.</b></p>